Electrical Contractor License no. DELPHOC773DG

 Mullions divide the spaces created by the rails into bays, and are spaced evenly between the side styles.

-Use this after changing side style width, mullion count, or mullion width.
+Use this after changing side style width, mullion count, mullion width, or cap options.
 The preview, bay spacing, and section panels will then be recalculated.

 Style / mullion changes are selected but not yet redrawn.
 Click Apply style / mullion changes or Apply Changes and Continue.